Hensonmw/bioawk-tools/README.rst

   * gff2bed.awk - converts GFF to BED format
   * bed2gff.awk - converts BED to GFF
   * `chipfrag.awk`_ - chipseq fragment size estimator based on a BED file
+  * `chopgff.awk`_ - generates a one base long interval at the 5' or 3' of the feature
-  * profile.awk - generates a profile from a windowBed output file
+  * `profile.awk`_ - generates a profile from a windowBed output file

 Fasta
 -----